nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $x(t) = e^{log(T) t} x(0)$.

-This is the same as our original equation, but from the opposite direction.
+This is the same as our original equation, but we started with a differential equation and found a solution.
+To prove this solution is correct, just take the derivative of it, which is what we did earlier in the [What's the derivative?](#WhatsTheDerivative) section.

 ### Visualizing a matrix as a vector field